SUBSCRIBE

 The start of a nightmare

-She tells Health For Mzansi that her mother had married her stepfather in the 1970s when she was just four years old.
+She tells Health For Mzansi that her mother married her stepfather in the 1970s when she was just four years old.
 As a result, she was sent to live with her aunt in Mabopane.

 “I experienced the most verbal abuse from my stepfather’s sister’s children.
 It was too much that I had to be taken away.”